 "3.1.1.
 Documentation shall be made available in two parts:

 (a) The formal documentation package for the approval, containing the material listed in paragraph 3. (with the exception of that of paragraph 3.4.4.) which shall be supplied to the technical service at the time of submission of the type approval application.
 This documentation package shall be used by the Technical Service will be taken as the basic reference for the verification process set out in paragraph 4. of this annex.
 The Technical Service shall ensure that this documentation package remains available for a period determined in agreement with the Approval Authority.
-This period shall be [10] years counted from the time when production of the vehicle is definitely discontinued.
+This period shall be at least 10 years counted from the time when production of the vehicle is definitely discontinued.

 (b) Additional material and analysis data of paragraph 3.4.4. which shall be retained by the manufacturer, but made open for inspection at the time of type approval.
-[The manufacturer shall ensure that this material and analysis data remains available for a period of [10] years counted from the time when production of the vehicle is definitely discontinued.]"
+The manufacturer shall ensure that this material and analysis data remains available for a period of 10 years counted from the time when production of the vehicle is definitely discontinued."

 Paragraph 3.2., discussion on amending: